 The other aspect of living in a flat share is that you have to know how to live in a community and to obey the rules of the share house.
 There are housemates who never do their dishes or replace the toilet paper!
 In the CBD of bigger cities, it’s not uncommon to see ads for shared rooms.
 You will have less privacy, but live in the city center for a reasonable price.

-Note that in shared accommodation, if you are a couple, the price per week for a shared room will not simply double.
-You will generally have to pay a bit more than a single person per week, eg $350 per week instead of $300.
+In shared accommodation, if you are a couple, the price per week for a shared room will not simply double.
+You will generally have to pay a bit more than a single person per week, eg $400 per week instead of $350.

 Student housing